 Most of the noise from a level crossing is caused by vehicles crossing it.
 Occasionally we can reduce noise by making the level smoother but rarely can we eliminate it altogether.

 These alarms are vital to passenger safety but should only sound for a short time.
 If you are concerned about any alarms sounding from the railway, please get in touch with us.

 These provide safety warnings to people who are on or near the tracks and are a vital safety feature of trains on the network.

-Following a review by the Rail Safety & Standards Board (RSSB) train horns are now quieter and used less often, however if you’re affected by train horns, please contact your train operating company.
+Following a review by the Rail Safety & Standards Board (RSSB) train horns are now quieter and used less often, however if you’re affected by train horns, please get in touch with us.

 We're trying to reduce the number of whistle boards but we can’t remove them where there’s no other option as they’re essential to pedestrians’ safety.